khanhvu207/khanhvu207.github.io/_posts/2024-04-26-opt_cheatsheet.md

 ---

 In this cheatsheet, I will discuss many concepts that are essential in the analysis of optimization algorithms.

 In the first part, I will recite the definitions of convexity, smoothness, and strong convexity, which are fundamental properties in the realm of convex optimization on differentiable functions.
-In the second part, we will relax to the case of non-differentiable functions and discuss subgradients and proximal operators.
+In the second part, we will relax to the case of non-differentiable functions and discuss subgradients, proximal operators and other concepts that are essential in the analysis of non-smooth optimization algorithms.

 # 1. Convex optimization